endepointe/watchlog/docs/SDP.md

 instead.

 ### 6. Adjustment and Feedback
-The discussions about project direction and feature implementation will occur on the backlog board.
+The discussions about project direction and feature implementation will occur as issues or the optional backlog board.
 In this way, maintainers to the project can have a full view of the discussion history.
 Feedback regarding ideas is encouraged as this is the only way to have a discussion and reach an optimal solution.